 At least 20% of the gross proceeds of each lottery must be applied to the purposes of the society.

 Up to 80% of the gross proceeds of each lottery may be divided between prizes and expenses.
 There are other rules that must also be followed.

 The society must inform the council of the amounts raised and spent on expenses within three months of the lottery draw.

 You can download a small society lottery returns form.

-These can be held at commercial events (such as exhibitions) or non-commercial events (such as school fetes) and must be promoted wholly for non-commercial purposes, i.e. the lottery can only be promoted for charitable or other good cause purposes - and cannot be run for private or commercial gain.
+Incidental lotteries can be held at commercial events (such as exhibitions) or non-commercial events (such as school fêtes).
+They must be promoted wholly for non-commercial purposes such as charitable or other good cause purposes.
+They cannot be run for private or commercial gain.